LeaderPortfolio

 Early Life and Education

-Michael Robert Milken was born on July 4, 1946, in Encino, California, into a middle-class Jewish family.
-He excelled academically, graduating with highest honors from the University of California, Berkeley, with a B.S.
-He then earned an MBA from the Wharton School of the University of Pennsylvania.
-During his time at Drexel Harriman Ripley, he began specializing in low-rated bonds, recognizing their potential.
+Michael Robert Milken was born on July 4, 1946, in Encino, California, to a middle-class Jewish family.
+He attended Birmingham High School, where he excelled as a student and was involved in various extracurricular activities.
+Milken graduated from the University of California, Berkeley, with highest honors in 1968, and went on to earn his MBA from the Wharton School of the University of Pennsylvania.

 Rise to Success